Laudekoodit/lk2020-starting-guide/README.md

   1. Gather your team
   2. Register your team at TBA
   3. Join our telegram group at https://t.me/laudekoodit
-  4. Go upstairs to sivistys and wait for instructions
+  4. Relax and wait for info
   5. While waiting you can familiarize yourself with our basic bot making guide for [java](https://github.com/Laudekoodit/lk2020-javabot) or [node.js](https://github.com/Laudekoodit/lk2020-nodebot) (we highly recommend using node if you can)

 ## Timetable